-The founder of BI, Rodney J. Carroll, brings a unique perspective to Business Interface’s work.
-Raised in an impoverished neighborhood in North Philadelphia, the experience helped to lay the foundation for his future endeavors.
+The founder of Business Interface, Rodney J. Carroll, brings a unique perspective to BI’s work.
+Raised in an impoverished neighborhood in North Philadelphia, his experiences helped to lay the foundation for his future endeavors.
 As a UPS executive, he crafted innovative transportation solutions with the Southeastern Pennsylvania Transit Authority; most significantly the creation of new bus routes to move low-income workers from outlying suburbs to fill critical entry-level jobs at the Philadelphia Air Hub facility.
 The employment model drew the attention of the Clinton Administration, who recruited Mr. Carroll to serve as an executive on loan to the Welfare to Work Partnership, a national advocacy organization established under the Personal Responsibility and Work Opportunity Act of 1996.